Cross-Chain

 Slippage & Route Fragmentation

-Route splitting across multiple bridges reduces marginal slippage; treat as convex optimization minimizing total fee subject to latency constraint.
+Splitting transfers across multiple bridges reduces marginal slippage.
+Model as convex optimization minimizing total cost subject to latency constraints.

 5